Safety has grown over time because of human factors, says aviation expert Amit Singh - The Statesman

 Captain Singh believes the aviation industry often over-relies on engineering solutions to address what are essentially behavioral issues.
 He said that “there is no need to keep paying for engineering controls every time something goes wrong, and said that we have to invest in human beings rather than technology.”

-To which he dismissed the role of technology, but Captain Singh is adamant that without developing human insight and resilience, software updates and system upgrades are just temporary fixes.
+Captain Singh is adamant that without developing human insight and resilience, software updates and system upgrades are just temporary fixes.
 “Tech is a short-term fix,” he said.
 “The human is a long-term fix.
 If we change the way we think, we adapt better.
-Technology keeps changing, so we need to prepare the younger generation accordingly, he added.
+Technology keeps changing, so we need to prepare the younger generation accordingly,” he added.

 Advertisement